 Obtaining this Instrument

-For additional information on the Teaching Confidence Scale, including information on reliability, validity, and factor analysis, and on how to obtain a copy of the instrument, visit Ohio State University
+For further details on the Teaching Confidence Scale, including information on reliability, validity, and factor analysis, and on how to obtain a copy of the instrument, visit Ohio State University

 Obtaining the Teacher Confidence Scale